-These trucks are commonly purchased by those who haul large loads, either in their personal lives or for their work.
-These vehicles can vary greatly in size and design.
+These trucks are commonly used to haul large loads, either for work or personal trips, and can vary greatly in size and design.
 However, their overall carrying weight for the bed of the truck depends on the vehicle’s starting weight.

 - Pickups can also haul hitched trailers.
 The maximum weight limits of these are called Gross Vehicle Weight Rating (GVWR) and are based on the make and model of the pickup truck.
 It is required that operators check their owners’ manual to calculate these totals.